GabrielFerSilva/Halftone-Color/README.md

 #### 1. Space Filling Curve Generation (`hilbert()/peano()/lebesgue()`)

-Maps a 1D index to 2D coordinates on the specified space filling curve
+Maps a 1D index to 2D coordinates on the specified space filling curve(SFC), this is used to transverse the pixels of the image and to conceive the halftoning.

 #### 2. Curve Generation (generate_space_filling_curve()`)